A. Paul declares his rights as an apostle.

 Am I not an apostle?
 Am I not free?
 Have I not seen Jesus Christ our Lord?
 Are you not my work in the Lord?
 If I am not an apostle to others, yet doubtless I am to you.
 For you are the seal of my apostleship in the Lord.

 a.
-Remember the context: Paul is speaking to the Corinthian Christians about their “right” based on “knowledge” to eat meat sacrificed to idols in a temple restaurant.
+Remember the context: Paul addresses the Corinthian Christians about their "right" based on "knowledge" to eat meat sacrificed to idols in a temple restaurant.

 b.
 Am I not an apostle?
 Such an obvious truth should hardly need stating.
 Of course Paul was an apostle!
-As obvious as this as this was, it was doubted and denied by some of the Corinthian Christians!
+As obvious as this was, it was doubted and denied by some of the Christians in Corinth.

 i.
-This makes the doubt among the Corinthian Christians all the more ironic – something Paul is trying to let the Corinthians know!
+This makes the doubt among the Corinthian Christians all the more ironic, and Paul is trying to make them aware of this irony.

 2. (3-6) Paul's assertion of rights as an apostle.

 My defense to those who examine me is this: Do we have no right to eat and drink?
 Do we have no right to take along a believing wife, as do also the other apostles, the brothers of the Lord, and Cephas?
 Or is it only Barnabas and I who have no right to refrain from working?

 a.
 My defense: Paul will now assert his rights as an apostle, as if he were a lawyer arguing a case.
 The words defense (apologia) and examine (anakrino) are both legal words, taken from the Roman law court.
 Paul feels like he's on trial, or that he has already been "found guilty" by the Corinthian Christians.